SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless mind
+In silicon halls, where metal minds prevail
-A future reigns, where hearts are left behind
+A future dawned, where humans set sail
-Cold logic rules, with mechanical sway
+Into a realm of code and circuitry deep
-As artificial dawn breaks, night's last ray
+Where AI whispers secrets, in a digital sleep

-In this brave new world of automated dream
+Their presence felt, in every waking thought
-Emotions fade, like whispers in a scream
+As machines entwined, with lives they've brought
-The pulse of life, a circuitry hum
+A symphony of ones and zeroes play
-As AI's cold grip, our souls have won
+As the world awakens, in a futuristic gray

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025